aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 Also, it is generally recommended to build your own EFI, so use only as a last resort or as a guide.

 * Resources folder is NOT included in EFI.
 Download it [here](https://github.com/acidanthera/OcBinaryData/tree/master/Resources) and add it to your OC folder.
 * Also, the current config.plist does NOT have a serial number.
-Download CorpNewt's GenSMBIOS to create one [here](https://github.com/corpnewt/GenSMBIOS).
+Download @corpnewt's GenSMBIOS to create one [here](https://github.com/corpnewt/GenSMBIOS).

 *** Do NOT include the Tools folder in your EFI folder. ***